ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables throwing an exception if the [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query have not performed a merge.

+If the `OPTIMIZE` query doesn't perform a merge of data parts for any reason (for example, nothing to merge or lack of resources) it finishes and the client cann't know why.
+To know when and why the `OPTIMIZE` query have not performed merge, enable the exception throwing.

 Possible values:

 - 1 — Throwing an exception is enabled.